 The signature of the ASRC Training Officer.

-X.ASRC Search Manager Type I (SM-1, Area Command Authority qualified)
+X.ASRC Search Manager Type I (SM-I, Area Command Authority qualified)

 Search Manager I standards define the minimum requirements necessary to perform in the role of an Area Command Authority overseeing multiple-incident situations.

+A. SM-I Position Task Book (PTB)

+An ASRC SM-I PTB is available for the applicant to utilize to track progress toward completion of the SM-I qualification requirements.

-A. Qualifications
+B. Qualifications

-SAR Operations

-Define the role of the field team for these types of missions:

-Lost person search;

-Downed aircraft search;

-Rescue; and

-Disaster assistance.

-Meet all requirements for Type II and III Search Manager.
+Meet all requirements for Type II Search Manager.

-Complete the FEMA Basic Public Information Officer Course (G-290) approved equivalent course.
+Complete the FEMA Basic Public Information Officer Course (G-290), or an equivalent course as recommended by the ASRC Credentialing Board.

-Successfully complete the Inland SAR Planning Course.
+Successfully complete the National Inland SAR Planning Course (40 hours), or an equivalent course as recommended by the ASRC Credentialing Board.

 Complete a minimum total of 120 hours of classroom training in Search and Rescue management.
-Classes which may be used to satisfy this requirement include but are not limited to:
+Classes which may be used to satisfy this requirement include but are not limited to (course hours for the National Inland SAR Planning Course may be utilized to meet the 120 hour requirement):

-ICS-300 (24 hours);

-ICS-400 (16 hours);

 Managing Search Operations (40 hours);

 Managing the Search Function (40 hours);